trehill/trawl_edna_project/Scripts/01_data_QCv1/README-dataQC.md

 Number of ASVs out (for all 03 scripts)
 	12se (in file: 12se_asvmatrix_lor_12s_u) = 49
 	12su (in file: data12su_asvmatrix_nc_lor) = 49

+Occupancy models (meeting w/ Ben)
+- is there thresholds? can we manipulate these
+- likely to remove the dataset singletons
+- diagnosis
+	1) know the list of species and frequencies in eDNA dataset (singletons or doubletons)
+	2)

+586ASV (MiFishE) to move on to analysis (Matt)
+- just filtering based on taxonomy (no singletons filtered or read cut-off)
+- removing low-read singletons done in Evans script
+- no occupancy modelling
+- of AVS retained, some have low-reads, 40ASVs with less than 100 reads

 Notes: this seems to me where things are going wrong, there is no 12se input and number of ASVs significantly decreases and after the field control removal we gain back to 85?
 The input to field removal is also different